 What evidence are we looking for?

-We are looking for evidence that needs have been identified and that support has been put in place.
+We are looking for evidence where needs have been identified and that support has been put in place.
 In each of the boxes under the assessment section, we would like descriptions of the difficulties themselves, with clear examples included.
 For example:

 Thomas appears to find it difficult to interact with his peers.
 At playtime, Thomas usually tries to keep to himself.
 He will often spend his time alone on the edge of the playground, usually playing with items that he has either collected or brought in from home.
 He does not appear to want to play with others in his year and seems content on his own.